 - Cool treats.
 Add some ice cubes to your pet’s water dish or try some special animal-friendly popsicles like these pupsicles or catsicles.
 Your animals will enjoy playing with these yummy concoctions to keep them from overheating.

-- Hydration is especially important for your pets in the summer.
+- Hydration.
+Proper hydration is especially important for your pets in the summer.
 If you’re traveling, playing, or spending time outside with your pets, make sure you have a ready supply of water for them.

 - Morning/Evening exercise.
 You want to keep your pet active and healthy, but make sure you avoid the hottest parts of the day.
 Morning and evenings are often cool enough for some playing or a good walk with your pet.
 You will likely benefit from the cooler temperatures as well.

 - Frequent grooming.
 Brushing your pet’s coat keeps its skin healthy and body cool.
 A haircut can also be helpful, though it’s important to leave some hair to protect the skin from the sun.